-- On view May 28
+- On view now

 - MASS MoCA

-As part of its design, Cambridge, Massachusetts-based Bruner/Cott & Associates sought to balance the rough-hewn industrial beauty of Building 6’s original interior — including its many steel pillars, acres of wood flooring, and exposed brick walls — with 21st-century structural requirements and the need for specialized galleries and materials handling requirements to accommodate MASS MoCA’s inventive and often dramatically scaled exhibitions.
+As part of its design, Cambridge, Massachusetts-based Bruner/Cott & Associates sought to balance the rough-hewn industrial beauty of the Robert W. Wilson Building’s original interior — including its many steel pillars, acres of wood flooring, and exposed brick walls — with 21st-century structural requirements and the need for specialized galleries and materials handling requirements to accommodate MASS MoCA’s inventive and often dramatically scaled exhibitions.
 In keeping with the ethos of exposed industrial materials, more than 800 new steel structural supports were installed throughout the building, some visibly reinforcing the exterior walls as well as the floors, and some supporting heavy-scale works, such as an untitled, monumental, white marble work by Louise Bourgeois, weighing nearly 30 tons.
 As part of the renovation, more than 5,000 original bricks were removed, cleaned, and re-used, as was over 60,000 square feet of maple flooring.
 While much of the building’s original floor plan remains intact, Bruner/Cott designed new, multi-level gallery spaces that allow for long cross-gallery views, as well as the installation of multi-story works by James Turrell, which explore light and space through a series of rigorously light-controlled chambers and entry processionals specified by the artist.
 Bruner/Cott’s design also adds a dramatic two-story mullioned window at the western prow of the building, facing west to the Berkshire and Taconic Mountains in a space conceived for social gatherings, rest, and reading.